cryptobuks1/paytokensd/docs/API.rst

 **Notes:**

   * Please note that the ``get_balances`` API call will not return balances for LTC itself.
-It only returns balances for DLA and other Czarcraft assets.
+It only returns balances for XPT and other Paytokens assets.
 To get LTC-based balances, use an existing system such as Insight, blockr.io, or blockchain.info.